Black Focus

 Black Focus is the only studio album by English duo Yussef Kamaal, composed of drummer Yussef Dayes and keyboardist Kamaal Williams.
 It was released on 4 November 2016 under Brownswood Recordings.
 Characterised by its "spontaneity and flow", the album draws influence from electronic music of British origin.
 It received universal acclaim from music critics, being described as having a culturally diverse palette.

 In 2017, when Yussef Kamaal were scheduled to perform in the United States, Dayes' visa was revoked under the Trump administration and the duo broke up shortly afterwards.
 The album experienced moderate success in the United Kingdom, reaching number 13 on the Jazz & Blues chart.
-It earned Yussef Kamaal the Breakthrough Award at the 2017 Jazz FM Awards, and helped Williams rise to prominence.
+It earned Yussef Kamaal the Breakthrough Award at the 2017 Jazz FM Awards.
 In 2018, Williams released his debut solo album The Return, which was considered a sequel to Black Focus.

 Background and development

 In 2008, keyboardist Kamaal Williams met session drummer Yussef Dayes when Williams held his first event, where the band United Vibrations were booked and Dayes played.
 The two kept in touch and played together on occasion, but upon rehearsing William's solo work for a Boiler Room gig, they started playing as a band.
 In 2016, the band performed a 20-minute live set at Gilles Peterson's Worldwide Awards, after which Peterson landed them a deal at his Brownswood Recordings record label.
 Yussef Kamaal recruited additional musicians for Black Focus, including saxophonist Shabaka Hutchings, trumpeter Yelfris Valdes, bassists Tom Driessler and Kareem Dayes, guitarist Mansur Brown and producer Malcom Catto, who "work[ed] by ear" when recording the band "as opposed to having things programmed in", according to Williams.
 The album was recorded at Quartermass Studios.
 Calligrapher Haji Noor Deen wrote the band name in Arabic on the album cover.

 Regarding the title Black Focus, Dayes stated that it was "based of a few things.
 The Black Focus is your typical South London car.
 We’d be in the studio looking for an idea and see it outside[…] And I think black culture’s been appropriated in a way, but […] people don’t stand up for it.
 What we’re making is black music, inspired by jazz.
 People can interpret that title however they want."